Work on new Dartmoor Wing and shower block

-Thank you to everyone who came along to our July celebration to mark the start of our building development work.
+Thank you to everyone who has contributed to our building development work.

-We are excited to be getting started on our new Dartmoor Wing – a two-storey building at the back of the Hermitage Wing on the site of the crumbling garages.
-The new building will enable us to double the number of single rooms we can offer to group retreatants, as well as provide badly-needed extra bathrooms.
+We begun work on our new Dartmoor Wing in 2020 – a two-storey building at the back of the Hermitage Wing on the site of the crumbling garages.
+The new building will enable us to increase the number of single rooms we can offer to group retreatants, as well as provide badly-needed extra bathrooms.

 We are incredibly grateful for the support of our sangha during this period of transition and evolution.
 The continued expressions of love and generosity we receive will help Gaia House to blossom into this next incarnation for the benefit of all who come here.